 I recently spent some time working with Wyze Cams, a line of super affordable cameras founded by former Amazon employees to find out.
-We’re going to get into all of the details here, but overall, I was impressed with the quality and the long list of features Wyze packed into such a small device.
+We’re going to get into all of the details here, I was impressed with the quality and the long list of features Wyze packed into such a small device.

 The original Wyze Cam was released back in 2017 and went for only $19.99.
 This earned them what could be called a cult following, and they were especially loved by folks looking to protect their homes on a budget.
 Since then the brand has evolved quite a bit.
 The Wyze Cam is currently in its third iteration and is joined by the Wyze Cam Pan V2, the Wyze Cam Outdoor V2, and the Wyze Cam Floodlight.

 So let’s take a look at some of these cameras and see if Wyze is still remaining true to the ethos that made them a smash hit five years ago.

 Today I’m going to be sharing my hands-on experiences with the second and third generations of the Wyze Cam.
 We’ll also take a look at the Wyze Cam Pan.
 We’re going to get into it all – the great, the good, and the not-so-good.